Packing for a sailing trip: what to bring & practical tips for a perfect vacation

 Why bring a dry bag on a sailing trip?
 It's easy to say: it's for safely storing wallet, phone, documents, camera, or tablet from saltwater exposure.

-Sealing a dry bag or waterproof sack is essential for its effectiveness.
+Sailing with a dry bag or waterproof sack is essential for its effectiveness.
+Here's a quick step-by-step guide:

 If you prefer a backpack, ensure the model has heat-sealed seams, waterproof zippers and meets your needs.
 Many waterproof backpacks include protected internal pockets and adjustable straps for extra comfort.